JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 ProGene : a large-scale, high-quality protein-gene annotated benchmark corpus.
 In LREC 2020 – Proceedings of the 12th International Conference on Language Resources and Evaluation.
 Marseille, France, May 11-16, 2020, pp. 4585-4596.

+U. Hahn, & T. Duan  \[2019\].\
+Corpus assembly as text data integration from digital libraries and the Web.
+In JCDL '19 – Proceedings of the 19th ACM/IEEE-CS Joint Conference on Digital Libraries.
+Urbana-Champaign, Illinois, USA, June 2-6, 2019, pp. 25-28.

 U. Hahn, E. Beisswanger, E. Buyko, & E. Faessler \[2012\].\
 Active learning-based corpus annotation: the PathoJen experience.
 In AMIA 2012 – Proceedings of the 36th Annual Symposium of the American Medical Informatics Association.
 Informatics.
 Chicago, IL, USA, November 3-7, 2012, pp. 301-310.